VenkateshVenkyC/About_Mortgage-Explanation/README.md

-# Key Points/Elements of a Mortgage
-Understanding mortgages and their types helps borrowers make informed decisions based on financial goals and circumstances.
+# Understanding mortgages and their types helps borrowers make informed decisions based on financial goals and circumstances.

----

 ### **Mortgage Explanation**